Eligibility

 Changing your application

-You can save your application and return to it later to make changes.
+You can save your application and return to it later to make changes, unless you’ve submitted it

-5. use the ‘Apply now’ button on the home page to access the application portal again
+- use the link we've emailed to access the application portal again

 More information